 The other option is to begin your Vancouver Island road trip in the remote Northern region, though services will be more limited.

-The more popular ferry services to Nanaimo and Victoria run approximately every two hours but will fill up days or even weeks prior during the peak summer season.
+The more popular ferry from Vancouver to Victoria or Nanaimo runs approximately every two hours.
+However, it will fill up days or even weeks prior during the peak summer season.
 If you are planning a two-week getaway, or even shorter than that, it is imperative you book your ticket ahead of time or risk being stranded on the mainland.

 Best time to visit Vancouver Island

 There is no absolute best time to visit Vancouver Island, as every season presents unique opportunities.
-While the casual tourist may prefer the clear skies and warmer summer climate, those visiting with photography in mind may prefer the spring wildflowers and waterfalls, or the colours of fall, or even the snow-capped mountains in the winter.
+The casual tourist may prefer the clear skies and warmer summer climate.
+However, those visiting with photography in mind may prefer the spring wildflowers and waterfalls, or the colors of fall, or even the snow-capped mountains in the winter.
 Below are the pros and cons of each season.

 Summer on Vancouver Island: June-August